stuxf/aoc/2024/README.md

 trickier, and after a bit of thought, I ended up checking coordinate pairs of manhattan distances after doing a bfs from the end to see which cheats would save time, only comparing pairs.
 My solution thus ends up being relatively fast.

+### Day 21

+This one ended up being _really_ tricky.
+Seems like it might be the hardest puzzle of the entire year.
+I think the key insight for this day was that the keypads reset posistion to "A" every time, allowing you to iteratively bfs the most optimal path for each layer.
+Using DP, this approach ends up being pretty fast.
+Apparently there was an even better linear way to solve this problem, by converting it into a matrix, and creating a lookup table, and using a series of matrix multiplications.
+Alternatively, you could just make the lookup table, and write a function that does a series of string replacements.
+I saw that some people on reddit even generated their lookup tables manually, which is kind of funny.
+Either way, generating the lookup table is essentially what DP is doing, just with the added overhead of setting it up.

+### Day 22

+Funny problem to go through and solve.
+I was sick during this period of time, starting day 21 actually, all the way until the end of AOC.
+But because I was doing this problem late, I spent a bit more time reading through the storytext.
+Very funny story involving banana monkey economics.
+Part 1 wasn't too hard, it's about predicting RNG numbers, I originally was looking for a smart math way to do it, but ended up just bruting it.
+With P2, turns out the brute was necessary, and you just keep a dict that keeps track of all sequences throughout time.

+### Day 23

+There's no easy algorithm to solve this day's problem.
+Part one is to find all cliques of size 3 in a graph, and part two is to find the maximal clique in the graph.
+Turns out this is an NP problem, and there's an algorithm called Bron-Kerbosch.
+I initially coded it this way, but while perusing the python discord, I found another implementation, which I stole almost in its entirity and put it into this repo.
+From @boxy.
+Not sure why, but it ran at about 10x my Bron-Kerbosch implementation.
+It's really clean and really fast, probably the first time I've been really blown away by someone's solution.

+### Day 24

+Part one wasn't too bad, part two was really hard lol.
+I know a lot of people ended up solving part two by hand for this day.
+I was a bit confused how to do so programatically, so I ended up taking u/LxsterGames solution from reddit.

+So Part 2 is essentially simulating a ripple carry adder, and we can identify the wrong logic gates by knowing a bit about how they work.
+We can use that to identify some obviously wrong gates, and then identify the rest by comparing the output of our circuit to what we expect

+### Day 25

+Fairly easy day, just check to see if there's overlap.
+Glad to be done.
+Happy holidays!